ampedraza/APedraza_About/README.md

     - [Raspberry github page](https://ampedraza.github.io/Raspberry/)

   + Linear Regression
+    - Covid data (from 2020) and CDI data sets used for Regression
+    - Data sets joined, cleaned, and processed.
+    - Exploratory Data Analysis done.
+    - Maps showing different data points.
+      + Multiple Linear Regression: First and Second Order
+        - Regression model used to predict total number of Covid deaths in a county.
-    - Simple linear regression on Covid data and chronic disease indicator data.
+    - <hr>Simple linear regression</hr> on Covid data and chronic disease indicator data.
       + Purpose to create a model to determine percent smokers.
       + Joining, cleaning, and processing of datasets.
       + EDA on final dataset.